Jan 22

 Share

-discovery tools in south carolina family courtWhat is “discovery”?
+What is “discovery”?
 It’s the process through which each side exchanges information about their case.
 When each side knows what evidence the other has, they are each better able to evaluate their case and may be able to reach a settlement.

-Discovery can be time-consuming and expensive, but it also provides an invaluable opportunity to identify the other party’s trial strategy and position in the case.
+Discovery can be time-consuming and expensive, but it also provides an invaluable opportunity to identify weaknesses in the other party’s trial strategy and position in the case.
 Here’s some information about the most common discovery tools in Charleston Family Court.

 The four most common discovery tools in South Carolina Family Court are described below.